 Do not court power, for true power cannot be courted.
 Power is as the ocean is; it moves according to eternal forces.
 Power is not leverage; rather, power is belonging to life.
 The confusion between these two is perhaps the severest blight on the legacy of human being.
 For the desire for power as leverage already spells the death of belonging to life.
 Power is consummation of being; union with irreducible forces.
 It is wisdom become instinct in body and soul, stripped of sophistication, expressed in thought and action.
 Power is sudden; strange; power cannot be calibrated to circumstance or society, for its strangeness is spiritual and incalculable.
 Power is plain profundity; wondrous ideation; undiminished sensation.
 In this way, power is almost too simple for the world.
 Not possessing this mystery, people rely on leverage for a surrogate sensation: influencing; commanding; inflicting; exacting change upon things, land, and people, often against their nature or their will.
 But this is not power.
 This is agency in the absence of mystery—even if it describes nearly all the world.

-Some people may distrust you, even fear you, because consummation with life is too rare and too strange.
+Some people may distrust you, even fear you, because union with life is too rare and too strange.
 They may feel groundless in your presence, and grow confused, angry, afraid, or dismayed, vacillating between adulation and disdain.
 They may even lie about you, because sullying you with slander momentarily anesthetizes their own pain.
 For you will speak another language: the language of belonging to being.
 To belong to being as a tree, or a lake, or a storm belongs; as wound, movement, thought and emotion belong; to overflow plainly with the faith of feeling—this skinless vibrancy often offends the jaded world.
 But every worthy thing on earth will feel you capable of consonance.
-This is universal sympathy; and generosity; and superabundance of being, all of which are power.
+You will know universal sympathy; and generosity; and superabundance of being, all of which are power.
 Like all immensity, power lies underneath itself.
 It wells inside, like the sublime pressure in a seed.

 *